SakuraKitsunee/my-github-portfolilo-/README.md

     </nav>
     <!-- page header -->
     <header>
       <h1>Hi!
-I'm <span>Caleb Robbins</span>.</h1>
+I'm <span>Sakura Mizuki</span>.</h1>
       <h2>I'm a digital <span>designer</span> and <span>developer</span> With a love for coding mod menus!</h2>
     </header>
     <!-- about me section -->
     <section class="about container">
       <h2>About</h2>
       <p>Hi!
-My name is Caleb Robbins and I am a Designer & Developer (with a love for coding video game mod menus on the side!)
+My name is Sakura Mizuki(which means cherry blossom and moon), and I am a Designer & Developer (with a love for coding video game mod menus on the side!)
 I have made multiple websites for all different kinds of projects.
 I'm also going to school for a master in computer science!</p>
     </section>
     <!-- my skills section -->
     <section class="skills container">